Puerto Rico Disabled Veteran Benefits

 There are three separate routes.
 Read all three — one of them is a full (100%) exemption:

 - Route 1 — every veteran (any rating), and surviving spouses.
 A permanent exemption on the first $5,000 of the assessed (tax) value of a home a veteran (or surviving spouse) built or bought in good faith as a principal residence.
 This is in addition to any other exemption Puerto Rico gives taxpayers.
 Once approved it is retroactive up to 3 years.
-Note: this figure was temporarily raised to $50,000 for fiscal years 2009-10 through 2018-19 and has since reverted to $5,000; confirm the current amount with CRIM.
+This route was never itself temporarily elevated (the general, non-veteran homestead exemption was raised to $150,000 for FY2009-10 through 2011-12 — a different, non-veteran-specific program).

 - Route 2 — service-connected disability of 50% or more (partial, stacks on Route 1).
 A veteran the VA compensates for a disability of 50% or greater gets an exemption on the first $50,000 of assessed value, on top of the $5,000 above.
 You claim it at the time you pay; it must be claimed annually unless the VA has certified your disability as permanent (then you file once).
 It ends if your rating drops below 50% or the home stops being your residence.
-This $50,000 was temporarily $500,000 for FY2009-10 through 2018-19 and has reverted to $50,000 — confirm the current figure with CRIM.
+This $50,000 was temporarily raised to $500,000 for fiscal years 2009-10, 2010-11, and 2011-12 (three years only) and has since reverted to $50,000.

 - Route 3 — the FULL (100%) exemption for a “disabled or impaired veteran” (veterano incapacitado o impedido).
 The law totally exempts from property tax any house built, acquired, or remodeled by a disabled/impaired veteran (plus the lot, up to 1,000 m² urban / one cuerda rural), as long as it is the residence of the veteran or their immediate family.
 It ties this full exemption to the federal specially-adapted-housing framework.
 The exemption is recoverable if you rebuild or buy another home and move in.